Abinash23/Scilab6-Test-Toolbox/README.md

 2. How to add a function defined in Scilab in Scilab
 3. How to write help for the added functions
 4. How to create a toolbox out of the above functions.

+Instructions to compile, build and execute transpose C function.

+1. Download the "external-library.zip" file if you haven't downloaded it and add the "test" directory file to the "external-library" directory then run the run.sh file in external-library using command "./run.sh".
+The "thirdparty" directory contains compiled library for the "transpose" function written in C.
+2. Now copy the "thirdparty" directory to the toolbox.
+3. Run "exec builder.sce" in the Scilab console if you haven't already built the toolbox.
+4. Now, run "exec loader.sce" to load the toolbox.
+5. Run transpose function on the scilab console.
+E.g. y = transpose([3 4 5;7 2 6])
+6. Type "help" in the scilab console and browse through the help content of "text_toolbox" for more additional details about the "transpose" function.